cap-js/docs/about/index.md

 > [!tip]
 >
-> And maybe most important: As CAP itself is designed as an open framework, everything what's not covered by CAP today can be solved in application projects, in specific custom code, or by [generic handlers](best-practices.md#extensible-framework) ... or by [plugins](../plugins/index.md) that you could build and contribute. <br/>⇒  **Contributions *are* welcome!**
+> And most important: As CAP itself is designed as an open framework, everything what's not covered by CAP today can be solved in application projects, in specific custom code, or by [generic handlers](best-practices.md#extensible-framework) ... or by [plugins](../plugins/index.md) that you could build and contribute. <br/>⇒  **Contributions *are* welcome!**

 ## Focus on Domain

 CAP places **primary focus on domain**, by capturing _domain knowledge_ and _intent_ instead of imperative coding — that means, _What, not How_ — which promotes the following: